-- The value of Michigan carrots for both fresh and processed use was $12.6 million in 2009
+- The value of Michigan carrots for both fresh and processed use is $14.5 million

-- Michigan ranks second in the nation for the production of fresh market carrots
+- Michigan ranks fourth in the nation for the production of carrots

-- Most Michigan carrots are grown in Montcalm and Oceana counties
+- Most Michigan carrots are grown in Newaygo and Oceana counties

 - One 2.8-ounce carrot has only 40 calories

 - One carrot provides more than twice the recommended daily allowance of vitamin A

 - Carrots are high in fiber, potassium and vitamin C